dm03514/blog/nogroup/technical-interviews-level-setting/README.md

 Technical interviews often act as a check and balance system to verify that candidates are making factual claims about their experience.

-Consider a candidate that applies with nothing known about them, vs a candidate that is super well known within the industry
+Consider a candidate that applies with nothing known about them, vs a candidate that is super well known within the industry:

 <p align="center">
   <img src="static/nothing_vs_everything.png">